PED667 Developmental Psychopathology

 Lead Faculty: Dr. Michael Anderson

-- Examine the basic principles of diagnosing and classifying emotional, developmental and behavior disorders encountered in school settings.
+- Examine the basic principles of diagnosing and classifying emotional, developmental, and behavioral disorders encountered in school settings.

-- Analyze the biological, psychosocial and cultural systems based on their ability to influence development, behavior, learning and psychopathology.
+- Analyze the biological, psycho-social and cultural systems and their ability to influence development, behavior, learning and psychopathology.

-- Appraise the major developmental theories and the stages of development, and the impact these stages have on school behavior and learning.
+- Appraise the major developmental theories and stages of development, and the impact these stages have on behavior and learning in the school settings.